The earliest phases of CNO enrichment in galaxies

 \subsection{Nucleosynthesis prescriptions}

-The chemical enrichment process is followed by tracking the evolution of all stable chemical species from hydrogen (H) to europium (Eu) and by considering the mass-dependent stellar evolutionary timescales, i.e., relaxing the instantaneous recycling approximation (IRA).
-This enables to adequately follow the evolution of chemical elements that are produced on different time-scales by stars of different initial masses and different chemical compositions.
+The chemical enrichment process is followed by tracking the evolution of all stable chemical species from hydrogen (H) to europium (Eu) and by considering the mass-dependent stellar evolutionary timescales, i.e., relaxing the instantaneous recycling approximation.
+This enables to adequately follow the evolution of chemical elements that are produced on different time-scales by stars of different initial mass and chemical composition.

 For Pop~II stars, we employ stellar yields dependent on the initial mass and metallicity of the stars that allow a satisfactory fit to CNO abundance data for different MW components and early-type galaxies \citep[][see also Romano et al. in prep]{Romano19,Romano2020}.
 In particular, for low- and intermediate-mass stars (LIMS) with $1 \le m_{\star}/\rm{M}_{\odot} \le 6$, we retrieve the stellar yields for non-rotating stars from the FRUITY database \citep{Cristallo2009,Cristallo2011,Cristallo2015}.
 For massive stars ($13 \le m_{\star}/\rm{M}_{\odot} \le 120$) that explode as CCSNe, we use the yields of \citet[][their fiducial set R]{Limongi+18} computed for initial metallicities [Fe/H]~= $-3$, $-2$, $-1$, and 0 and accounting for different rotational velocities (0, 150, and 300~km~s$^{-1}$).
 For type Ia SNe (SNeIa, exploding white dwarfs in binary systems), we assume the stellar yields of \cite{Iwamoto99}.
 SNIa primarily contribute to the bulk of iron production during later evolutionary stages and play a significant role in the decline of the $\rm [\alpha/Fe]$ ratio at metallicities higher than investigated here.
 The nova outburst rate is incorporated following the methodology outlined in \cite[][and references therein]{Romano99,Romano21}.
 No contribution from novae is expected before 1~Gyr has elapsed from the beginning of star formation.